andrewlock/CommonPasswordsValidator/README.md

 More importantly, they require that the password is not one of the most common passwords.

-This package provides a number of validators for the ASP.NET Core Identity system, that you can use in your ASP.NET Core 2.0 apps to check that the password entered is not on a list of the most common passwords.
+This package provides a number of validators for the ASP.NET Core Identity system, that you can use in your ASP.NET Core 2.x or ASP.NET Core 3.0 apps to check that the password entered is not on a list of the most common passwords.

->*NOTE* This package is currently for ASP.NET Core Identity 2.0-preview-2, so requires .NET Core 2.0-preview2 is installed.

 ## Installing